 UNC campus on lockdown over ‘armed and dangerous person’ two weeks after shooting

-The University of North Carolina campus has been placed into lockdown over an “armed and dangerous person” just two weeks after a faculty member was fatally shot there.
+The University of North Carolina campus has had a campus lockdown of over an “armed and dangerous person” lifted after more than an hour, say officials.

 A campus alert was sent out at 12.54pm ET, asking students and staff to “go inside now” and to “avoid windows” because of the threat posed “on or near campus.”
+It happened two weeks after a fatal shooting of a professor by a student at the state’s flagship university.

-Police are on the lookout for a suspect involved in an incident at Alpine Bagel at the UNC Student Union after a person was seen with a firearm, according to WRAL.
-Sources told the TV station that no shots have been fired.
+WRAL News reported that the boyfriend of an employee at Alpine Bagel Cafe at the student union entered the cafe, waved around a gun and left.
+No shots were fired during the incident.

 Video from the scene showed law enforcement vehicles parked near the student union near the intersection of Stadium Drive and South Road, and audio of the sirens going off across the campus was posted to X, the social media platform formerly known as Twitter.

-At 1.30pm the university put out an updated alert that stated: “Reports of an armed & dangerous person on/near campus.
-Continue to shelter in place.”
+At 2.10pm the university put out an updated alert that stated: “All clear.
+All clear.
+Resume normal activities.”

 Just last month, Zijie Yan, an associate professor in the Department of Applied Physical Sciences, was gunned down on the Chapel Hill campus.